|

 When I crested the final climb into town I felt a rush of energy and excitement that everyone in the race must feel at that moment.
 The last few miles are nothing but a pep rally with nice flat roads and thousands of spectators screaming for you.
 I rode energized the last few miles into T-2 and tried to prepare myself for the run.
 Over the last mile I dropped a joke I have used the past two years.
 While biking past a volunteer I ask, “is this 2 loops or 3?”
 That always seems to get a laugh.
 This year I mixed it up just a bit by tossing out an occasional, “is it this way to the third loop?”
 Several folks didn’t know I was kidding and yelled “No!
 No!
 It’s only 2 loops!!”
 Suckers!

-I handed my bike to the volunteer and just told her take it home with her.
+T-2 I handed my bike to the volunteer and just told her take it home with her.
 My split was 5:41.
 The first inkling of suspicion that something might not be quite right happened in changing tent.
 While slipping on my shoes in T-2 I got a pretty nasty cramp in my hammy.
 Between the dried salt on my shorts and the cramps, my instincts began to fear I might have made a serious nutritional miscalculation by underestimating how much I was sweating on a cool day and by not consuming enough fluids and electrolytes to replace what I lost in the sweat.
 Instead of 6 bottles of Gatorade on the bike, I only had 1 3/4s bottles.
 I also normally take 3-12 salt tablets on the bike to compensate for the lack of any sodium in my Extran.
 I only took 1 the entire bike, but with the cooler temperatures I feared I might create more problems then I’d solve by taking the salt tablets, so I simply didn’t take them.
 In the changing tent I did some stretches and gingerly started heading out for the run.
 This was not a good sign, but I’ve been through worse.

+THE RUN….or something that resembled one.
 My goal for the run was to improve upon my 4 hour IM run last fall at Duke.
 If I could muster a run under 4 hours, then I’d have a shot to finish in under 10:30 for the day and post my best IM time to date.
 Within the first few steps of the run, however, I began to sense that this was not going to be a great run.
 I saw Melanie, Deidre and Brady’s family cheering on the first big downhill on the run and I tried to look as good as I could as I ran by.
 I was shocked at how happy and energized Brady’s Dad was.
 Did he go too hard?
 Would he bonk by the time I saw him on the second loop?
 He was an IM spectator virgin and I just hoped he was pacing himself for what would be long run.
 I guess he had it under control because he had a great day out there and looked awesome at the finish line.
 Congrats Mr. D!
 My focus was to run conservatively and hopefully figure out whatever it was that was making me not feel so good.
 I got through the 4-mile mark averaging about an 8 min/mile pace which is good, but it contained quite a bit of downhill.
 I started to feel a little better and a glimmer of hope appeared that I might be able to salvage things.
 I was feeling really thirsty and downed as much Gatorade as I could get my hands on.
 At the aid stations, I was looking for the 64oz thirst buster but I kept getting Dixie cups.
 I saw Yost who was moving just about as fast I was.
 This was the first time I have kept pace with this fleet footed feather-clyde.
 Unfortunately it was because we were both struggling.

 I was tired but I ran under control as I got to the base of the climbs that started the ascent back into town.
 Each hill chipped away at what strength I had left but I kept moving.
 Approaching the final climb back into town I passed stv heading out on the start of his second loop.
 He looked like a boxer who had just been stunned by a right cross “watch the hill into town…it’s a killer.”
 I tried my best to run the hill back into town but I couldn’t muster the strength.
 I ran most of it, but that was the flash of a dying star….my run was effectively over.
 I crossed the midway timing mats in 2 hours which would have been ok if I was feeling better and not worse.
 The rest of the run was a gradual slowing, like a car running out of gas sputtering and clunking to an eventual stop.